 Understanding the Workflow

-QNXT utilizes Microsoft BizTalk Server to intake 837 claims files and EDI 834 enrollment files that are utilized in its various modules.
+QNXT intake 837 claims files and EDI 834 enrollment files using Microsoft BizTalk Server.
 The files are translated from EDI to XML within BizTalk’s native EDI parsing pipeline component deployed as part of QNXT’s ‘QNXT Connect’ BizTalk Application.
-The XML is then sent into QNXT where it travels through QNXT’s built-in agents and modules.
+QNXT receives the XML where it is carried through it’s modules.

 However, it is often the case that custom logic is necessary to ensure the success of the message within QNXT.
 This can be due to: